-As noted in Volume 1, the Authority proposes electricity be escalated at 7.41% per annum, based on expected growth in the four key components of electricity prices - network costs, energy costs, retail operating costs and retail margin.
+The Authority proposed electricity be escalated at 7.41% per annum, based on expected growth in the four key components of electricity prices - network costs, energy costs, retail operating costs and retail margin.

-At this stage, the Authority does not accept an escalation rate that makes an explicit allowance for carbon price impacts prior to them becoming enacted legislation.
+In the Draft Report, the Authority did not accept an escalation rate that made an explicit allowance for carbon price impacts prior to them becoming enacted legislation.

-The Authority has adjusted proposed electricity costs as set out in Table 5.9.
+The Authority adjusted proposed electricity costs as set out in Table 5.9.